 Before your interview

-Prior to attending your interview, and by 25 February 2020, you will be asked to upload the following documents to the online application system:
+Prior to attending your interview, you will be asked to upload the following documents to the online application system:

-- Education documents (copies of your certificates and/or transcripts).
+- Education documents (copies of your original certificates and/or transcripts in their original language).

 - Two reference letters.